 If you’ve become addicted to Xanax and aren’t sure where to go from here

 A drug-addicted individual has two primary detox options: home detox or medical detox.
 It is possible to detox from Xanax at home.
 Those who have a strong support system at home may find this option especially appealing.
 However, while this option gives the patient all of the comforts of home, it also gives the patient all of home’s potential triggers.
 If a particular person, object, or situation at home might cause a person to crave Xanax, he or she should probably consider medical detox.

-Medical detox happens in a dedicated drug detox facility.
+Medical detox happens in a dedicated drug detox facility such as many Houston recovery centers.
 Medical staff provides care while the patient undergoes detox.
 If an emergency such as a seizure should occur, the staff will be able to handle it quickly.
 Some detox facilities exist as part of a full rehab program, so the patient can go straight from detox into rehab.